alan88wy/salarymgmt/README.md

 * type "npm run dev" to run in development environment.
 * for production, need to change the server name to actual production server name

+# Issues

+1. After login in, it does not automatically go to home page until some time.
+Need to click on Home to get to home page after login.